Former BRPD officer killed Sunday night while attempting to fight off suspected burglar

 According to Baton Rouge Police, Ryan Hord, 41, was killed while attempting to fight off a suspected burglar on Richland Avenue late Sunday night.

-A spokesperson for the Baton Rouge Police Department says the shooting occurred around 11:45 p.m. within the 200 block of Richland Avenue, which is between Government Street and Florida Boulevard.
+A spokesperson for the Baton Rouge Police Department says the shooting occurred around 11:45 p.m. on Richland Avenue, between Government Street and North Boulevard.

 Officials said Hord exchanged gunfire with a 29-year-old male suspect, who was wounded during the incident.